isabella232/nadel-graphql-gateway-demo/README.md

 ## Running it
 The simplest way is to clone this repo and execute `./run-example.sh`.

 It starts a docker container and exposes a GraphQL api at port 8080.

+Open [http://localhost:8080/graphql](http://localhost:8080/graphql) in your browser to access GraphQL Playground for the gateway.